 Note: Noradrenaline and Adrenaline are related hormones called Catecoalameans and are also known as Epinephrine and Norepinephrine -

-Cotisol - secreted by the adrenal medulla(s) (on top of the kidneys), and the release of cortisol is mainly controlled by the hypothalamus and pituitary glands (situated in the brain).
+Cotisol - is secreted by the adrenal medulla(s) (on top of the kidneys); and the release of cortisol is mainly controlled by the hypothalamus and pituitary glands (situated in the brain).

-Cortisol is a catabolic steroid hormone and secretions are released throughout the day and night, and as a response to a stress-threat situation, or when an Emotional decision has been made by the limbic system.
+Cortisol is a catabolic (catabolic means they have a part in breaking down tissue) steroidal hormone, in which, secretions are released throughout the day and night, and as a response to a stress-threat situation, or when an Emotional decision has been made by the limbic system.

 Cortisol is known as the energy hormone of resistance that has the ability to deal with long-term energy demands on the system.
 Cortisol suppresses allergic reactions and helps reduce inflammation (such as arthritis), encouraging wound healing of any injuries (including sport or exercise recovery).